 Costa Rican coffee can be a great choice for home brewing.
 But with hundreds of brands available for purchase online, how do you make sure you’re buying the best beans?
 Don’t worry: we’re here to help.
-We’ve put together a guide to the five best Costa Rican coffees available in 2020.
+We have put together a guide to the five best Costa Rican coffees available this year.
 For our detailed reviews, we compared roast level, freshness, cultivation area, flavor, and price to help you find your new favorite coffee beans.
 Read on for our ranking of the best Costa Rican coffees, plus a quick guide to help you shop.

 1. Volcanica Costa Rican Peaberry Coffee – Best Overall

 Sweet, flavorful, and dense, these are premium, hand-picked peaberry beans, grown in volcanic soil at an elevation of over 3,000 feet.
 Volcanica roasts and ships coffee beans every day.
-Through Amazon, you can expect to receive them between four days and two weeks of the roasting date.
-The company promises a tight inventory to prevent you from receiving stale beans.
+That means every bag arrives fresh, aromatic, and perfectly roasted.

 Volcanica’s 16-ounce bags are more expensive, but still a decent price for single-origin, gourmet beans.

-All in all, we think this is the best Costa Rican coffee of 2020.
+All in all, we think this is the best Costa Rican coffee currently available.
+Looking for more information?
+We recently reviewed Volcanica Coffee (including a delicious Costa Rican variety!).

 2. Cooper’s Cask Wine Barrel-Aged Costa Rican Coffee